yarden/rnaseqlib/docs/source/index.rst

 For the mouse and human genomes, sequences of ribosomal RNA (rRNA) are automatically downloaded from NCBI and built into the Bowtie index as ``chrRibo``.
-The pipeline relies on ``chrRibo`` in later steps to filter out rRNA reads and measure the level of rRNA contamination in samples.
+The pipeline relies on ``chrRibo`` in later steps to filter out rRNA reads and measure the level of rRNA contamination in libraries.

 Configuration: specifying your data and mapping parameters